Bob Jones III

-Robert Reynolds Jones III (born August 8, 1939) is an American academic administrator and writer.
+Robert Reynolds Jones III (born August 8, 1939) is an American academic administrator, preacher, and writer.
 The son of Bob Jones Jr. and grandson of Bob Jones Sr., he served as the third president of Bob Jones University from 1971 to 2005.

 Biography

 Jones was born in Cleveland, Tennessee, the son of Fannie May (Holmes) and Bob Jones Jr. He moved with his family to Greenville, South Carolina in 1947 when Bob Jones College built a new campus and became Bob Jones University.
 Because his father was a connoisseur of the arts, Jones early visited Europe and the Levant on his father's summer tours.
 As a teenager, Jones was given minor roles in campus Shakespeare performances and a major role in the film version of his father's novel Wine of Morning.
 Likewise, as the son and grandson of well-known fundamentalists, Jones met many politicians and notable preachers in his youth.

 At fifteen, his father rusticated Jones to a summer camp sponsored by Ernest Reveal, a BJU board member and the founder of the Evansville Rescue Mission, where Jones preached and otherwise participated in the camp's evangelistic ministry to children experiencing poverty from the Evansville area.
 Jones credited this experience with having had a significant impact on his later career.

 Jones completed his bachelor of arts (1959) and master of arts (1961) in speech from Bob Jones University and took additional courses in speech and drama at Northwestern University and New York University.
 He also received honorary degrees from two small Bible schools and a seminary.

 Although less intellectually gifted than his father, Jones did excel academically.
 Unlike his father, though, Jones also developed an interest in athletics — basketball as a young man, and later skiing, hunting, and other outdoor sports.
 Jones enjoyed flying and considered a military career.

 Nevertheless, by the end of his undergraduate years, Jones believed that he had been called to "help perpetuate the ideals and standards" of the school his grandfather founded.
 Jones served as a teaching assistant in the speech department and then as a dormitory supervisor.
 Between 1961 and 1971, his father provided him with a growing administrative role in the university, including preaching for campus services.
 Jones also accepted an increasing number of off-campus speaking invitations.